 - When BCAAs are taken without the other EAAs, the body has no use for them in muscle synthesis and instead converts them into glucose through gluconeogenesis.

 - This process can lead to increased blood sugar levels, triggering insulin spikes and even promoting fat storage.
+Elevated insulin secretion in response to increased blood sugar may, over time, contribute to insulin resistance, especially if BCAAs are consumed in excess without a balanced diet.

 Most people take BCAA supplements to build lean muscle, but if a large portion of the BCAAs are converted into sugar instead of being used for muscle repair, the opposite effect may occur—muscle breakdown and fat gain.